KINGSABRI/BufferOverflow-Kit/README.md

 **Convert Binary file to hex string**

-You paste use any kind of fromat (Ruby, Perl, Python, C)
+You can paste use any kind of fromat (Ruby, Perl, Python, C)

 	ruby bofk-cli.rb --hex2bin